-- Incubate the plates on a plate shaker at 1000 rpm for 12 minutes. - Spin the plate in a swing-out centrifuge for 10 minutes at 750 g. - Transfer 50 100 μl supernatant in a standard 96 well plate for analytical quantification.
+- Incubate the plate on a plate shaker at 1000 rpm for 30 seconds.
+Then gently shake the plate in your hands for 2 minutes by inverting it top-down and bottom-up. - Spin the plate in a swing-out centrifuge for 10 minutes at 750 g. - Transfer 50 100 μl supernatant in a standard 96 well plate for analytical quantification.
 Make sure that no beads are carried along.